laiongabriel/shelfspace/README.md

 -  **Dynamic Search**: Search for books using the Google Books API.
 -  **Bookshelf Management**: Add and remove books from your personal bookshelf.
 -  **Book Details**: View comprehensive information about individual books.
--  **Author Details**: Access information about the authors of the books.
+-  **Author Details**: Access information about the authors of the books from Wikipedia.

 ## Technologies Used

 -  ReactJS
 -  TypeScript
+-  SASS
 -  Google Books API
+-  Wikipedia API
 -  Browser localstorage